How to see what you look like when you're old

 Before you dive in, you should know something.
 Some people are concerned that FaceApp's privacy clause gives the company license to use your photos broadly after you upload them to the company's servers.

-On the other hand, security researchers suggest that FaceApp does not take photos of your face and transfer them to Russia, FaceApp's headquarters, for improper use.
-These researchers found that only the original pictures you upload go to the company's server to create the aged version of yourself.
+On the other hand, security researchers suggest that FaceApp does not take photos of your face and transfer them to Russia, where FaceApp's developers are located, for improper use.
+These researchers found that only the original pictures you upload goes to the company's server to create the aged version of yourself.
 They have not reported malicious findings.

 Here's what you do if you want to try on old age for yourself.